shamansir/rpd/README.md

 * Plugin system allows to easily add renderers (HTML, SVG and Canvas will be provided) or importers/exporters (PureData will be provided) for specific Toolkits;
 * Programmer is free to use any helper library (while RPD tries to use only Kefir and nothing else), and it is very easy: i.e.
 * Node model may be easily programmed and updated on-the-fly (i.e. while nodes are already send data);
+* Node model has no side-effects in functional meaning, except it produces errors (temporarily), every change or update is provided through event streams, no data is stored or changed (expect constructors); plugins, on the other hand, are completely free to use any programming model they prefer;

 ## Usage